 Calling all architecture enthusiasts, history buffs and unique Airbnb aficionados.
-Cross an item off your bucket list when you stay the night at this bank-turned-Airbnb in Bartlett, TX.
+Cross an item off your bucket list when you stay the night at this bank-turned-Airbnb in Bartlett, Texas.

 The luxe Airbnb got its start as The Bartlett National Bank, which opened in 1904.
 The business closed on a federally observed bank holiday in 1931 during the Great Depression and did not reopen again until the mid 1990s, when it operated for three years before closing again.
 Over the years, the building fell into disrepair.